 Appealing a CPS case where your parental rights are terminated

-Appealing a final order in relation to a Child Protective Services case is usually handled in an expedited fashion.
+Appealing a final order about a Child Protective Services case is usually handled in an expedited fashion.
 This means that, compared to other kinds of civil case appeals, your case should be handled quicker.
-If you were previously declared to be indigent in the initial CPS case, the same assumption will be in play for your appeal.
-Additionally, the attorney ad litem that was appointed by the court to represent you will remain on for the appeal.
+If you were previously declared indigent in the initial CPS case, the same assumption would be in play for your appeal.
+Additionally, the court's attorney ad litem to represent you will remain on for the appeal.

 What are some examples of why your parental rights may have been terminated?

-For any of you out there who are concerned about whether or not your parental rights may be terminated in conjunction with a CPS case, I would like to share with you some examples of reasons why other parents have had their parental rights terminated.
-If you would like to go over your specific circumstances with an experienced family law attorney please contact our office.
+For any of you out there who are concerned about whether or not your parental rights may be terminated in conjunction with a CPS case, I would like to share some examples of why other parents have had their parental rights terminated.
+If you would like to go over your specific circumstances with an experienced family law attorney, please contact our office.

 With that said, here are some scenarios from other Texas CPS cases that have led to parents’ parental rights being terminated: